BranBer/cpr-test-submission/README.md

 This is the base repo for the CPR coding test.

-The test is designed to be a simple test of your coding ability.
-Since most of our clients use React, we have chosen to use it for this test.
+This is designed to be a simple test of your coding ability.
+Since most of our clients use React, it is required for here.

 Upon getting access to this repo, you'll have **48hrs**  to complete the assignment.